 The short answer is that you should always wear a helmet

-What people wear when riding a bicycle depends on the purpose of the ride,
+What people wear when riding a bicycle depends on the purpose

-cycling, increased maneuverability, and access to roads, bike paths and rural
+in cycling, increased maneuverability, and access to roads, bike paths and rural

 trails.
-If a biker is going for a casual ride around the block, they may
+If a biker is going for a casual ride around the block, they may simply

-wish to dress more specifically for their occasion.
+more specifically for their occasion.
 Technically cycling can occur when wearing

 just about any type of clothing.
 In fact, you can dress in a big bird costume

 and still be able to ride a bicycle if you can move your legs to peddle and can

 see where you are going.

-Cycling can be more efficient and comfortable with special shoes, gloves, and
+Cycling can be more efficient and comfortable with special

-such as cape, jacket, trousers (pants) and overshoes and high-visibility
+clothes, such as cape, jacket, trousers (pants) and overshoes and high-visibility

 clothing is advisable to reduce the risk from motor vehicle users.

 The level of protection worn by individual riders varies

 greatly and is affected by speed, trail conditions (if mountain or tail riding),

 the weather, experience, fitness, desired style and numerous other factors, including

 personal choice.
 Protection becomes more important where these factors may be considered

 injuries.
 For example, concussions can still occur despite the use of helmets, and

 spinal injuries can still occur with the use of spinal padding and neck braces.

 Cyclist often wear